reddcoin-project/blockparser/README.md

         . parser.cpp contains a generic parser that mmaps the blockchain, parses it and calls "user-defined" callbacks as it hits interesting bits of information.

-        . util.cpp contains a grab-bag of useful bitcoin related routines.
+        . util.cpp contains a grab-bag of useful bitcoin/reddcoin related routines.
 Interesting examples include:

             showScript
             getBaseReward
             solveOutputScript
             decompressPublicKey

-        . cb/allBalances.cpp    :   code to all balance of all addresses.
+        . cb/allBalances.cpp    :   code to get all the balances of all addresses ever used in a TX.
         . cb/closure.cpp        :   code to compute the transitive closure of an address . cb/dumpTX.cpp         :   code to display a transaction in very great detail . cb/help.cpp           :   code to dump detailed help for all other commands